smart-duck/veradco/README.md

 #### Built-in plugins

 Here is a list of built-in plugins.
 It could be out-of-date.
 To have the up-to-date list of built-in plugins, refer directly to the code (built-in_plugins folder).
+Some plugins are simple example while some others can be useful in a real Kubernetes cluster.
+Each plugin is in a subfolder and has a documentation in the README.md file.

 - built-in-add_dummy_sidecar
 - built-in-basic